-- confirmed our understanding of management's going concern assessment process and obtained management's assessment which covers 12 months from the date of approval of the financial statements; - with support from our actuarial team, challenged the key actuarial assumptions used in management's five-year Annual Operating Plan ('AOP') and determined that the models are appropriate to enable management to make an assessment on the going concern of the Society.
-We have observed that assumptions used in the five-year AOP form the basis for management's going concern projections; - assessed the accuracy of management's analysis by testing the inputs and the clerical accuracy of the models used; - evaluated the liquidity and solvency position of the Society by reviewing base case liquidity and solvency projections. - obtained and reviewed the latest Board approved ORSA, assessed whether the stress testing included in the ORSA was reasonable and considered the solvency position under each stress scenario: - evaluated management's forecast analysis to understand how severe the downside scenarios would have to be to result in the elimination of solvency headroom and concluded it to be remote: - assessed the plausibility of available management actions to mitigate the impact of the key risks by comparing them to our understanding of the Society; - performed enquiries of management and those charged with governance to identify risks or events that may impact the Society's ability to continue as a going concern.
-We also reviewed management's assessment approved by the Board, minutes of meetings of the Board and its committees, and made enquiries as to the impact of COVID-19 on the business; and - assessed the appropriateness of the going concern disclosures by comparing the consistency with management's assessment and for compliance with the relevant reporting requirements.
+- confirmed our understanding of management's going concern assessment process and obtained management's assessment which covers the period to 31 March 2024. - with support from our actuarial specialists, reviewed and challenged management's threeyear strategic and financial plan and management's five-year Own Risk Solvency Assessment Report (ORSA) projections, determining that the models are appropriate to enable management to make an assessment on the going concern of the Society; - assessed the accuracy of management's analysis by testing the inputs and the clerical accuracy of the models used; - with support from our actuarial specialists, evaluated the liquidity and solvency position of the Society by reviewing base case liquidity and solvency projections. - obtained and reviewed the latest Board approved ORSA, with support from our actuarial specialists, assessed whether the stress testing included in the ORSA was reasonable and considered the solvency position under each stress scenario; - evaluated management's forecast analysis to understand how severe the downside scenarios would have to be to result in the elimination of solvency headroom and concluded it to be remote: - assessed the plausibility of available management actions to mitigate the impact of the key risks by comparing them to our understanding of the Society; - performed enquiries of management and those charged with governance to identify risks or events that may impact the Society's ability to continue as a going concern.
+We also reviewed management's assessment approved by the Board, minutes of meetings of the Board and its committees, and made enquiries as to the impact of economic uncertainty on the business; and - assessed the appropriateness of the going concern disclosures by comparing the consistency with management's assessment and for compliance with the relevant reporting requirements.